 Painting is immediate reward and a lot of control - you see the precise result of each stroke as soon as you make it, and the painting unfolds before your eyes.
 Printmaking is a surprise!
 You don't know quite what it will look like until it's all done, at the moment you pull the paper from the plate.

-Printmaking involves three fundamental things: Some pigment (inks or paints), (2) a surface (e.g. a wood block, a cut potato, a copper or a plastic 'plate') that the pigments are applied to, and a piece of paper or fabric onto which the pigment on the plate is transferred, often by placing the paper on the plate and rolling both through a printing press.
+Printmaking involves three fundamental components: (1) Pigments (inks or paints), (2) a surface (e.g. a wood block, a cut potato, a copper or a plastic 'plate') that the pigments are applied to, and (3) another surface (usually paper or fabric) to which the pigments on the first surface are transferred, e.g. by running paper and an inked-up block through a printing press.

 What is a Monotype?

-Monotypes are, in essence, paintings made by means of a printing process - in which the artist creates a picture in paints or inks on a plate, then presses paper to the plate by one means or another (such as hand rubbing the paper against the plate, rubbing it with a specialized implement called a baren, or running the plate & paper through a printing press.
-In doing so, the vast majority of the ink is transferred to the paper - so the plate no longer contains the painting.
+Monotypes are, in essence, paintings made using a printing process - in which the artist paints a picture onto a smooth plate, then presses paper tightly against the plate by one means or another (such as hand rubbing the paper against the plate, rubbing it with a specialized implement called a baren, or running plate & paper through a printing press).
+Most of the ink painting is transferred to the paper - so the plate no longer contains the painting.
 Thus, there's no way to make another identical print - the artist needs to paint a new ink-painting on the plate.
-Every print, for this reason, is a unique, one-of-a-kind work of art (hence the 'mono' in the term monotype).
+Every print, for this reason, is a unique, one-of-a-kind work of art (this is what puts the 'mono' in 'monotype').

 There's usually a faint layer of ink remaining on the plate after pulling the print.
-An artist may simply wipe the plate clean for a whole new print.
-But s/he could also do something with that faintly inked plate: one option would be to pull a 'ghost' print that will be much paler and fainter than the first print, creating a very different effect.
-Or, one might add more ink to the plate, perhaps adding new lines and shapes on top of the ghost elements to create a new image related but not identical to the first.
+An artist might just wipe the plate clean to make way for a whole new ink painting.
+But she or he could also do something with that faintly inked plate: she might pull a 'ghost' print that will be lighter and fainter than the first print, creating a very different effect.
+Or, she might add additional layers of ink to the plate, perhaps making new lines and shapes on top of the 'ghost' elements to create a new image that's related, but not identical to, the first.